therealozp/class-notes/economics of business strategy/strategic entry and exit.md

 this is super costly, and definitely not cheap. and will take multiple episodes for this to work.
 ## dq6
-the decision to enter is risky, and you have to decide that the present value of the expected stream of future profit is large enough to cover sunk costs. entering firms predict the post-entry competitions based on the pre-entry competition. if your competitors are aggressive, probably don't enter. if they are sticking comfortably at the Nash equilibrium,
+the decision to enter is risky, and you have to decide that the present value of the expected stream of future profit is large enough to cover sunk costs. entering firms predict the post-entry competitions based on the pre-entry competition. if your competitors are aggressive, probably don't enter. if they are sticking comfortably at the Nash equilibrium, then there is a chance they might accommodate.

-the ideal solution is sometimes, you would accommodate other entrants, to soften the blow and cover the profits loss by theincrease of product amount in the market.
+the ideal solution is sometimes, you would accommodate other entrants, to soften the blow and cover the profits loss by the increase of product amount in the market.
 ### capacity expansion
-the threat of us expanding our production frontier, to produce more and lowering the price. expansion means adding capital to the firm, and get loads more output quickly and cheaply. in reality, we don't want to do this to hinder our profits - we want to have this as a threat.
+the threat of us expanding our production frontier, to produce more and lowering the price. expansion means adding capital to the firm, and get loads more output quickly and cheaply. in reality, we don't want to do this to hinder our profits - we only want to have this as a threat.

 so, this is an entry deterring strategy. we need to make this decision **before** the new firms enter. if you think that capacity expansion works, then you do it quick.
 - you want the costs of this expansion to be **sunk**. this is to show the commitment to expanding capacity. selling your excess capacity is just accommodating.
 - the expansion needs to **lowers marginal costs** (meaning the profit-maximizing quantity will go up)

-for example, in the same Star and BB competition. if Star decides to expand their shop with outdoor seating
+for example, in the same Star and BB competition. if Star decides to expand their shop with outdoor seating, then this expands their capacity and further drives price down because of the increase in quantity. however, this might just lower it enough to a point where BB does not see any profit entering.